shadow12490/msbx5500-spring-2020/Lab1/README.md

 I'll have you merge this file if I change it.

 The next time we meet, we'll share experiences and lessons learned from working on this lab.

+### Note-taking

+Key to completing this lab is to log like me --

+* [ ] learn how to think and learn like me, via writing a "madman's flow of consciousness log"
+	* [ ] keep a log of struggles that you have for each task, mini questions that you have, paths you explore for answering that task
+	* [ ] when I begin a large task, the key for me is to identify mini, conquerable subtasks that will help me complete the bigger task.
+       I have to articulate what I do not know, and then I have to learn how to learn that.
+I have to gather domain vocabulary words and phrases in order to do better information searches.
+I have to learn to become discerning in my information search.
+And I have to get good at really rough note-taking.

+Please keep your notes in markdown-format in your repo for this class.
+Me reviewing it will help me help you learn.
+We'll talk more about this.

 ## Deliverable